 If you start a call with an automated message, it may annoy the caller.
 So instead of triggering an automatic transmission at the beginning of the call, create a few rings first.
 This small change will help reduce your call centre abandonment rate.

-Leave every chance of dropping the call.
+Leave every chance of dropping calls

 The number of calls increases rapidly, making calls a more challenging environment.
 However, you can bridge the widening gap between the customer and the call centre by utilizing the resources efficiently and choosing the methods mentioned above to handle the volume of calls.